 Teaching with technology can deepen student learning by supporting instructional objectives.
 However, it can be challenging to select the “best” tech tools while not loosing sight of your goals for student learning.
 Once identified, integrating those tools can itself be a challenge albeit an eye-opening experience.
-The Online Learning Innovation Hub is here to help you (novice, expert, and everyone in between) find creative and constructive ways to integrate technology into your class.
-If you are looking to flip your class, make use of Blackboard, or simply want to experiment with some new instructional technologies, we can help.
+CELT is here to help you (novice, expert, and everyone in between) find creative and constructive ways to integrate technology into your class.
+If you are looking to flip your class, make use of Canvas, or simply want to experiment with some new instructional technologies, we can help.

 To arrange an appointment or consultation, call CELT at 515-294-5357 or email email@example.com.